Jamie L. Boucher

 In addition to the representation of clients in investigations and contested proceedings, Ms. Boucher regularly works with financial institutions and their boards to provide guidance on compliance and corporate governance issues.
 She has worked extensively with clients to design and implement compliance programs, and to monitor and improve corporate compliance posture.

 Ms. Boucher is a frequent speaker at seminars on financial institution compliance and regulatory issues, mergers and acquisitions, and enforcement matters.
 She repeatedly has been selected for inclusion in Chambers USA: America’s Leading Lawyers for Business and The Best Lawyers in America, as well as in Washingtonian Magazine’s "Best Lawyers" list for her work in banking and regulatory enforcement matters.
 She was named a finalist in the "Regulatory Lawyer of the Year" category at the inaugural Chambers USA Women in Law Awards 2012.
+Ms. Boucher was also named as one of Lawdragon’s 2014-2015 "500 Leading Lawyers in America."

 Before joining the firm, Ms. Boucher worked for 12 years in government and the private sector on matters involving international trade and investment regulation.
 She served as the legislative adviser for international trade and foreign policy to former U.S. Sen. Frank H. Murkowski; an adviser to the American League for Exports and Security Assistance on trade and national security issues; and a committee staff member on the U.S. Trade Representative-Department of Defense trade policy advisory committee, the Defense Policy Advisory Committee on Trade.